March 3, 2026

 That means everything, from applications to approval, must go through your school's coordinator.
 It's a controlled process that ensures fairness and compliance with institutional standards, but it also means opportunities are limited.
 If your program doesn't already have an active affiliation contract with Children's, you won't be able to rotate there.

 For students lucky enough to get in, the experience is transformative.
-You’ll gain direct exposure to collaborative health care teams, deepen your clinical skills, and learn from professionals who are setting the standard for pediatric nursing practice across the country.
+You'll gain direct exposure to collaborative healthcare teams, deepen your clinical skills, and learn from professionals who are setting the standard for pediatric nursing practice across the country.

 UCHealth / University of Colorado Hospital